cs3216/cs3216.github.io/website/coursework/product-design/index.md

 :::caution Wireframes should be low-fidelity

-It is tempting to 'skip steps' by using component kits or colourful designs that might add to the aesthetic of your wireframe.
-However, the point of wireframes is to be 'ugly' and bare-bones so that you can be focused on **iterating on the idea and user flows quickly**, without being distracted by the aesthetics or colours for both you and your user.
+It is tempting to "skip steps" by using component kits or colourful designs that might add to the aesthetic of your wireframe.
+However, the point of wireframes is to be "ugly" and bare-bones so that you can be focused on **iterating on the idea and user flows quickly**, without being distracted by the aesthetics or colours for both you and your user.

 Please ensure that your wireframes are **low-fidelity**.